At a Glance

 - Tasks: Advise clients on rural property matters, including sales, purchases, and tenancies.

-- Company: Join a top-tier firm with an outstanding reputation in the Agriculture and Rural sector.
+- Company: Join a top-tier firm renowned for its expertise in the Agriculture and Rural sector.

 - Benefits: Enjoy hybrid working, competitive pay, and exciting long-term career prospects.

-- Why this job: Work with experienced partners and engage in meaningful agricultural projects.
+- Why this job: Work with experienced partners and make a real impact in the agricultural community.

 - Qualifications: 3 years PQE preferred; experience in rural affairs and property law is a plus.

-- Other info: Ideal for ambitious lawyers looking to make an impact in the agricultural sector.
+- Other info: Ideal for ambitious lawyers seeking to grow in a supportive environment.

 The predicted salary is between 43200 - 72000 £ per year.